LLazarek/blame-evaluation-gt/writing/reviews/pldi-bot.md

 > is much appreciated.
 But they do risk undermine the value of the
 > contributions to some degree.

-We would like to point out that the results of the comparison between the three systems in section 7 is only one part of the contribution of the paper.
+The results of the comparison between the three systems in section 7 is only one part of the contribution of the paper.
 The other part is the method itself (sections 3, 4, and 5).

 > To explain one comment above: I was surprised not to see a comparison
 > against an "omniscient programmer" to establish a baseline (c.f., the